uhs-robert/color-chameleon.nvim/README.md

 Each rule can have the following fields:

-- `path` (string, optional): Directory path to match.
+- `path` (string or array, optional): Directory path(s) to match.
 Paths are expanded and symlinks are resolved.
+Use an array to match any of multiple paths.
 - `colorscheme` (string, required): The colorscheme to apply when this rule matches.
 - `env` (table, optional): Environment variable conditions to check.
   - Key: environment variable name